ghidalgo93/cygnus/README.md

 For the version without the hot swap sockets, you can just mirror the noswap version of the top.
 The case bottom is the same for all versions and can be mirrored to print the left hand side.

-The controller holder bracker is designed to fit a 35mm x 17.7mm pro-micro clone.
+The controller holder bracket is designed to fit a 35mm x 17.7mm pro-micro clone.
 You need to print a mirrored version for the left side.

 The trrs holder support thing does not need to be mirrored.